Prodigy123/DropIt/readme.txt

-Before you utilize this repository, you have to read me at first
+Before you use this repository, you have to read me at first